“Where are you from?”

 The creepiest thing happened when they made the map of Pakistan.
 They formed two areas far from each other and separated by India together and announced a country.
 What made it funnier apart from the geographical position is, they were different in all aspects – culture, language, cuisine, clothes – the list can continue on forever.

-The two green parts marked as West Pakistan and East Pakistan was a country named Pakistan arranged by the British.
+The two green parts marked as West Pakistan and East Pakistan were a country named Pakistan arranged by the British.

 You got to kidding me, right?